WRDW-TV: Subchannels

 By spring 2017, WRDW-DT2 upgraded its over-the-air digital signal into 1080i high definition; thus offering over-the-air access to the high definition feed for MyNetworkTV for the first time in the Augusta market.

-On May 1, 2019, WRDW added a simulcast of WAGT on DT2, thus moving MyNetworkTV to DT3 and dropping Antenna TV.

 Analog-to-digital conversion

 WRDW-TV turned off its analog signal, over VHF channel 12, on June 12, 2009.
 The station then changed its pre-transition UHF channel 31 to VHF channel 12.